 DIY air freshener: There are many DIY air freshener recipes that contain baking soda.
 Baking soda with a few drops of essential oil in a small Mason jar with cheesecloth is an easy one that works well.

 Baking soda paste oven cleaner: To clean your oven without fumes, make a paste of baking soda and water, and spread it all over the oven.
 Let it sit overnight, and then scrub it off with wet rags.

 No-scrub silver tarnish remover: Baking soda, aluminum foil, boiling water create a chemical reaction that removes tarnish from sterling silver.
 This does not work on silver plated objects.

 Ecological tub scrub: Squirt a ring of liquid castile soap around your bath tub.
 Sprinkle baking soda all over it, then scrub with a brush or sponge.
 It's good, and very healthy.
 Just be sure to wipe it all away with damp rags.

-Remove melted crayon from clothing: My colleague figured out how to remove crayon from clothes that had gone through a dryer cycle with a purple crayon.
+Remove melted crayon from clothing: My colleague figured out how to remove crayon from clothes that had gone through a dryer cycle with a purple Crayola.
 It took her several rounds of cleaning, but Fels-Naptha and baking soda saved her clothes.

 DIY fabric softener: A mixture of six parts baking soda and one part vinegar make a nice, natural fabric softener when added to the rinse cycle.
 Add only a half cup of this mixture to one load of laundry.